IMSY-DKFZ/xilens/README.md

 # Remarks
-The susicam library is only supported in Linux systems, although all dependencies are also available in Windows systems, compilation in such systems has not been properly tested.
+The XiLens library is only supported in Linux systems, although all dependencies are also available in Windows systems, compilation in such systems has not been properly tested.